django/django/docs/deploying.rst

 Deploying applications using Channels requires a few more steps than a normal Django WSGI application, but it's not very many.

-Firstly, remember that even if you have Channels installed, it's an entirely optional part of Django.
-If you leave a project with the default settings (no ``CHANNEL_BACKENDS``), it'll just run and work like a normal WSGI app.
+Firstly, remember that it's an entirely optional part of Django.
+If you leave a project with the default settings (no ``CHANNEL_LAYERS``), it'll just run and work like a normal WSGI app.

 When you want to enable channels in production, you need to do three things: